 As one of the 11 sectors considered critical for mainstreaming biodiversity into the economy and finance, travel and tourism will be represented by the World Tourism Organization (UNWTO) and sector associations like the World Travel & Tourism Council (WTTC).

 If you want change at a global level that will have an impact at regional and local levels, the COP CBD is the platform to have your voice heard.

-LT&C is committed to assuring the biodiversity of both marine and land-based ecosystems are protected and visited in a sustainable way.
+LT&C is committed to assuring that the biodiversity of both marine and land-based ecosystems is protected and visited in a sustainable way.

 Our efforts support the UN target (CBD Aichi 2020 target 11) of a complete, representative, and well-managed network of protected areas, and the global goal to protect 30% of the planet’s land and sea by 2030 (30×30 goal).

 What is LT&C hoping to achieve at the COP?

 - We will lobby to support the adoption of an ambitious yet realistic post-2020 global biodiversity framework.